 Performing optimization that uses FEA capable of analyses based on actual geometry can be effective in satisfying these requirements.
 Optimization results can be obtained with a high degree of freedom because topology optimization additionally performs searches that are not dependent on initial geometry.

-In this example, the on / off method is used to search for stator teeth geometry that maximizes average torque and minimizes torque ripple with the entire areas of stator teeth tips as the design region.
+In this document, the on / off method is used to search for stator teeth geometry that maximizes average torque and minimizes torque ripple with the entire areas of stator teeth tips as the design region.

-Fig. 2 shows a correlative diagram between torque average value and torque ripple rate, and Fig. 3 shows a larger view of the range for the maximum torque and minimum torque ripple from Fig. 2.
+Fig. 2 shows a correlative diagram between the torque average value and torque ripple rate, and Fig. 3 shows a larger view of the range for the maximum torque and minimum torque ripple from Fig. 2.
 In Fig. 3, the maximum torque average value is shown at point A as the best case, and the minimum torque ripple rate is shown at point B.

 Topology optimization geometries for best cases A and B are shown in Fig. 4 and Fig. 5 respectively.